cdluminate/ProdL/VIU/smanual.md

 ```

 Now exit from the current SSH sessions.
 Reconnect and we should be using
 the RSA key for authentication.
+If the server still requests your JHED
+password, you must have missed this step editing your local `~/.ssh/config`
+file.

 ### 1.3.
 Parallel SSH Commands